KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 1. It will then Open the project, warning may show about version and just click continue

 1. Wait for Editor to open
-    * if question about Safe mode is shown select
+    * If question about Safe mode is shown select.
-    if it does press exit safe mode in the top left corner
+    If it does press exit safe mode in the top left corner
 1. ThunderKit settings window should now show else its found:
     ![Thunderkit](/assets/images/assetripper/thunderkit.png)
     * When you have the thunderkit window open you can click on Show at startup to have it hidden as default.